4 DAYS FROM $899

 Discover Oviedo, the cosmopolitan capital of Spain’s northern coast and home to some impressive churches including Cathedral of San Salvador, which is where the original Way of St. James began.
 Soak in the old-world beauty of this town and its collectively listed UNESCO monuments before returning to the ship for lunch.

 Then, spend an afternoon at leisure in Gijón, a city of beautiful beaches and a rich history situated on the shimmering Bay of Biscay, a UNESCO World Heritage Site.
-Return to the ship this evening for dinner on board and another Cultural Discovery — we've invited a guest lecturer on board to present another scintillating talk.
+Return to the ship this evening for dinner on board and another scintillating lecture on board.

 Seaside splendor in the resort town of San Sebastián

 Wake up in San Sebastián today, one of Spain’s most alluring resort towns renowned for its beaches and its food.
 A morning tour of the city’s historical gems includes the Parte Vieja (Old Town), the twin-towered Santa Maria Church, and Good Shepherd Cathedral, but merely strolling the streets of this coastal treasure — or watching the waves break over La Concha beach — is a pleasure all its own.

 Enhance your walking tour discoveries when you give biking a try and cover more ground.
 Your Concierge or Cruise Director can help you reserve two wheels and suggest a few paths.